StarMapLoader/StarMap/README.md

 ## Mod location

-Mods should be installed in the mods folder in the KSA installation, any KSA mod that has a dll with the same name as the mod that impelements the IStarMapMod interface will be loaded.
+Mods should be installed in the contents folder in the KSA installation, StarMap makes use of the

 ## Mod creation